nenadmarkus/wlrn/README.md

 The net parameters are stored as a vector of floats at `models/32x32_to_64.params`.
 This is to reduce the storage requirements (i.e., the repo size).
-The next subsection shows how to deploy the net.
+Use the following code to deploy and use the net.

-### How to use

 ```Lua
 -- load the network parameters first